Savanyúság

-The Savanyúság (ˈʃɒvɒɲuːʃaːɡ) are small side dishes of vegetables or fruits pickled in brine in the Hungarian cuisine, commonly accompanying the main dish.
+Savanyúság (/hu/) are small side dishes of pickled vegetables or fruits in Hungarian cuisine, commonly accompanying the main dish.
 When it is cut up to small pieces, it is called csalamádé.

-It's often made of watermelon, almapaprika (Capsicum annuum L. convar.
-Longum), bell pepper, cucumber, leeks, red cabbage, cauliflower, carrot, green tomatoes, sauerkraut (savanyú káposzta), beetroot, TV pepper (abbreviation of "töltésre való", meaning "meant for stuffing"; e.g. making töltött paprika, but jam is also made out of it), mostly soaked in vinegar.
+Savanyúság can consist of watermelon slices, red peppers, bell peppers, cucumbers, leeks, red cabbage, cauliflowers, carrots, green tomatoes, sauerkraut (savanyú káposzta), beetroots, or TV pepper (abbreviation of töltésre való, meaning 'meant for stuffing'; e.g. making töltött paprika, but jam is also made out of it).
+It is usually served soaked in vinegar.

 It appears in Zsigmond Móricz's Dinner as something the main course can't be lacking.